 Action 3.3 - Circular Economy – Game Changer for the Wood Building Industry.

 The project is launched to develop the circular economy of wood building industry and to introduce new methods and approaches for the industry.
 The overall goal for the project is to boost regional companies’ competitiveness on the international market by initiating new networks and business ecosystems and introducing circular economy solutions based on previous recognized success factors.
 Novia University of Applied Sciences manages the project and Tampere University of Technology and Seinäjoki University of Applied Sciences take part in the project as South Ostrobothnian partners.
 Target group is the wood building industry.
 In addition R&D organisations are important stakeholders in the project.
 The project will take place from 2018 to 2020.
 The budget for the two South Ostrobothnian partners is 420 000 €.
-The project is financed by the Botnia-Atlantica program.
+The project is financed by the Interreg Botnia-Atlantica program under the European Regional Development Fund.
+The project proposal was submitted on 13th of September 2017 and approved on 7th of December 2017.

 Action 3.4 - Suggestions for actions raised in the Wood on the Move -workshops.

 In the Wood on the Move -workshops held by the PP6 during spring 2017, new uses for the side products of the wood product industry were innovated.
 New ideas such as the separation of wood extracts and the production of fiberboard panels need further refinement and investigation.
 Thus, there is a need for a project to develop and investigate the possibilities of further processing of various wood side products.
 There are existing several very expensive fractions in wood and wood bark, but the refining is not easy and demands high level chemical expertise and specialized processes.
-There is also needed a reasonable marketing chain for chemical fractions, so the responsible actors or funding opportunities for the actions are still unclear.
+There is also a need for a reasonable marketing chain for chemical fractions.
+The responsible actors or funding opportunities for the actions are still unclear.
+Taking into consideration the need for high-level technical skills and knowledge the possible funding instruments could be the Horizon 2020, Finnish Innovation Fund or company-specific Business Finland Funding.
 The project partners will follow carefully the progress made within these actions throughout the monitoring phase.

 According to EU circular strategy, all packages should be recyclable by 2030.
 The strategy will renew the way products containing plastic will be planned, produced, used and recycled.
 This will affect the whole plastics industry.
 It will create new challenges but also new possibilities to all industries.
 New solutions that take account circularity can boost competitiveness in the region and nationally.
 The developments of the collection and recycling of plastics as well as increasing the use of recycled plastic have been recognized important in the South Ostrobothnia area.
 There already is some collecting and granulating activity in the area, but in relation to the amount of plastic waste, this activity is still rather slight.
 Circular Economy of plastics and packaging was also identified as one if the key themes and future challenges in the CESME White book.
 In the good practices of CESME several examples of plastics recycling were presented which inspired to drive for actions also in South Ostrobothnia.